Kimplul/hid-tmff2/README.md

-# Linux kernel module for the Thrustmaster T300RS wheel
+# Linux kernel module for Thrustmaster T300RS and T248 wheels

 ## Current state
 Playable.
 I've made some improvements to the dynamic updating of effects, and